askorupskyy/sealapp-takehome/README.md

 ## Pages

-`/contests/create` -> to create new contests.
+`/` -> to create new contests.
 No auth for now.

-Unfortunately I was unable to get Farcaster Auth to work with Next 14, so this works for all users.
+Initially the goal was to create a full dashboard where you can sign-in using your Farcaster Account to create you own contests and even change the way they look.
+Unfortunately I was not able to get Farcaster's AuthKit to work with Next 14, so we only have the creation page for now.
-I designed the DB in a way that would allow authors to see who voted what, but due to auth not working this was not possible.

 ## Project structure